 The most important issue is that the best treatment regime for you and the planet is the one which controls your asthma or COPD well.
 If you need to use your reliever (blue/Salbutamol) inhaler more than three times in a week, this can be a sign that your asthma is not well controlled.
 If this is happening, you should talk to your doctor/nurse about this.

-Review your treatment with your doctor or nurse
+Review your treatment with your doctor, nurse, or pharmacist

 Dry powder inhalers can be used by most people with asthma and need a quick and deep breath for the medicine to reach the airways.
 They usually come with a dose counter so you can track your medication use and don’t need a spacer device.